womboai/edge-maxxing/README.md

 The argument at the end is the name of the main PM2 process.
 This will keep your PM2 validator instance up to date as long as it is running.

 #### Scoring Validator
-In the another pod/container, to run the scoring validator, clone the repository as per the common instructions, then do as follows
+In the another pod/container without a GPU, to run the scoring validator, clone the repository as per the common instructions, then do as follows
 ```bash
     cd validator